PavanKusunuri/todo_app_node_with_react/README.md

 Dev Dependencies:
 These packages are used for development purpose only

+To install packages in development environment

+npm install concurrently --save-dev

   <h3> Concurrently </h3>

   <p> concurrently is used to run both node server and client (react) servers independently.